 - 1. Decrease the bitrate (by editing the camera stream settings). - 2.
 Decrease the resolution (by editing the camera stream settings or by selecting a lower-resolution stream, if available). - 3.
-If neither of these solve the problem, switch to Low-bandwidth mode.
+If it's not already enabled, try using WebRTC retransmission.
+(Please refer to the Orchid Core VMS Installation Guide for instructions.) - 4.
+If none of these solve the problem, switch to Low-bandwidth mode.